awsdocs/amazon-sagemaker-developer-guide/doc_source/r-guide.md

  For information on how to bring your own custom R image to Studio, see [Bring your own SageMaker image](studio-byoi.md)\.
 For a similar blog article, see [Bringing your own R environment to Amazon SageMaker Studio](http://aws.amazon.com/blogs/machine-learning/bringing-your-own-r-environment-to-amazon-sagemaker-studio/)\.

+## RStudio Support in SageMaker<a name="rstudio-for-r"></a>

+Amazon SageMaker supports RStudio as a fully\-managed integrated development environment \(IDE\) integrated with Amazon SageMaker Domain\.
+With RStudio integration, you can launch an RStudio environment in the Domain to run your RStudio workflows on SageMaker resources\.
+For more information, see [RStudio on Amazon SageMaker](rstudio.md)\.

 ## R Kernel in SageMaker<a name="r-sagemaker-kernel-ni"></a>

  SageMaker notebook instances support R using a pre\-installed R kernel\.
 Also, the R kernel has the reticulate library, an R to Python interface, so you can use the features of SageMaker Python SDK from within an R script\.